 Mahoney Prize

 The Mahoney Prize recognizes an outstanding article in the history of computing and information technology, broadly conceived.
 The Mahoney Prize commemorates the late Princeton scholar Michael S. Mahoney, whose profound contributions to the history of computing came from his many articles and book chapters.
 The prize consists of a $500 award and a certificate.
-For the 2022 prize, articles published in the preceding three years (2019, 2020, and 2021) are eligible for nomination.
-The Mahoney Prize is awarded by the Special Interest Group in Computers, Information, and Society (SIGCIS) and is presented during the annual meeting of our parent group, the Society for the History of Technology.
+For the 2024 prize, articles published in the preceding three years (2021, 2022 and 2023) are eligible for nomination.
+The Mahoney Prize is awarded by the Special Interest Group in Computers, Information, and Society (SIGCIS).
+We will present the prize at the SIG’s annual meeting.

 Previous winners: